hauska7/klubdyskusyjny/docs/index.md

 I am a man

-I trust in one man for jugement on good and evil
+I trust in one man

-I do good
+I do what should be done

-I am responsible for what I do and for my jugment
+I am responsible for those

-we trust in one man for jugement
+we trust in one man

 #### Odpowiedzialni ludzie

 ja jestem czlowiekiem

-ja ufam jednemu czlowiekowi dla osadu dobra i zla
+ja ufam jednemu czlowiekowi

-ja czynie dobro
+ja robie co sluszne

-ja jestem odpowiedzialny za to co robie i za swoj osad
+ja jestem za to odpowiedzialny

-my ufamy jednemu czlowiekowi dla osadu dobra i zla
+my ufamy jednemu czlowiekowi